 For everyone else, it’s a matter of preference – electric toothbrush handles vary slightly from one model and brand to the next, so try a few out and choose what feels best in your hand.

 Brand Reputation Matters

 No one enjoys purchasing a product, only to have it fail and be offered no support by the retailer or manufacturer.
-Any reputable brand of toothbrush should come with at least a 12 – and extendable warranty.
+Any reputable brand of toothbrush should come with at least a 12 – and an extendable warranty.
 Some brands also offer a money-back guarantee within a specified number of days.

-One thing we really like about Oral-B is the free 3 year warranty that they offer.
+One thing we really like about Oral-B is the free 3-year warranty that they offer.
 Simply register your purchase online to activate this warranty and secure years of trouble free use.

 Is The Electric Toothbrush Rechargeable… Or Do The Batteries Have To Be Taken Out And Replaced?

 While there’s something convenient about simply discarding and replacing dead batteries – especially if travelling to remote areas – it’s not the most environmentally friendly or cost-effective practice – and most of our brushing is done at home, in the bathroom, close to a power outlet.